 As you can see, a DUI with a minor in the vehicle could result in double the fine and up to 1.5 times the jail time as a simple DUI charge.
 Therefore, if you’ve been accused, you need experienced criminal defense for your case.

 If you or a loved one are facing DUI charges, you’ll want experienced criminal defense on your case.
-Call Hager & Schwartz at (954) 840-8713 now for a free consultation.
+Call Hager & Schwartz at (954) 840-8713 now for an immediate consultation.